ruby-processing/JRubyArt/README.md

 # NB: changes for processing-3.0
 # size, full_screen, pixel_density and smooth should all be moved to settings (this is hidden
 # to users of processing ide, but not for JRubyArt, or for Eclipse NetBeans users).
 The FX2D
-# rendering mode is introduced, and is expected to replace JAVA2D (as default rendering mode)
+# rendering mode was introduced, and was expected to replace JAVA2D (as default rendering mode)
-# but not for processing-3.0b5
+# but may not now happen, and not for processing-3.0b6 in any case.
 def settings
   size 400, 300, FX2D
 end